nicolaipre/ida-plugins/README.md

 ## Helpful tools
-- Like cyberchef, but CLI and faster: https://github.com/binref/refinery
+- Like CyberChef, but CLI and faster: https://github.com/binref/refinery

 ## Lumina
 ```
-**About**
 In a nutshell Lumina is the evolution of the good old FLIRT (Fast Library Identification and Recognition Technology) mechanism with some improvements:

 - feature is embedded in IDA GUI : external tools to generate signatures are no longer needed